riyaagrahari/StorageAccountInAzure/demoscript.md

 - queues and
 - tables.

-There are also other attributes associated to storage accounts like
+There are also other attributes associated to storage accounts like:

 ## Access tiers - Hot, Cold, Archive